 In today's world, keeping access to important data safe is key.
-Building a system called IAM helps businesses do just that.
+Building a system called Identity and Access Management (IAM) helps businesses do just that.
 This article will cover the basics, the challenges, and actions to ensure only the right people can get to the data they need.

 Key takeaways

-- Identity and Access Management (IAM) gives access to resources and prevents unauthorized connections.
-These systems can only work with proper architecture.
+• Identity and Access Management (IAM) gives access to resources and prevents unauthorized connections.
+These systems can only work with a proper architecture.

-- Start by understanding your application portfolio and creating a logical user directory.
-Then, separate company and customer IAM infrastructure.
+• Start by understanding your application portfolio and creating a logical user directory.
+Then, separate the company and customer IAM infrastructure.
 Finally, assign role-based access controls (RBAC) for employees and add MFA controls for local and remote users.

 Why does your business need IAM?

-Modern businesses need a well-thought IAM architecture to protect confidential data.
+Modern businesses need a well-thought-out IAM architecture to protect confidential data.
 Companies routinely handle financial and personal customer information.
 Network assets store vast amounts of operational data.
-Vulnerable workloads require constant protection.
+Vulnerable workloads require constant protection from an effective IAM system.

 Potential challenges faced during IAM deployment